Osinyomi/priesty/README.md

 # priesty
  <html>
  <h1>
-  This is a kind of an absence of idea project, Thinking of thing tho build with this little knowledge of mine pretty funny right 😁.
+  This is a kind of absence of idea project,
+  Thinking of things to build with this little knowledge of mine is pretty funny right 😁.
   I thought so too
   <h1>
  </Html>